mattermost/mattermost-developer-documentation/site/content/blog/2020-11-17-mysql-index-merge.md

 community: agnivade
 ---

-Optimizing SQL queries are always fun, except when they aren't.
-If you are a MySQL veteran and have read the title, you already know where this is heading 😉.
+Optimizing SQL queries is always fun, except when it isn't.
+If you're a MySQL veteran and have read the title, you already know where this is heading 😉.
 In that case, allow me to regale the uninitiated reader.

 This is the story of an (apparently) smart optimization to a SQL query that backfired spectacularly and how we finally fixed it.

 ### Act I: A slow query

-It started off with a customer complaining that a SQL query is running slowly in their environment.
+It started off with a customer noticing that a SQL query was running slowly in their environment.
 The query was:

 ```sql
 SELECT Id FROM Posts WHERE ChannelId = '9tne5g44z7f1zn4z1whebb7jna'